How to Estimate Pipe Welding Costs Per Foot: Step by Step

 Add Overhead, Inspection and Post-weld Activities

-Because indirect expenses can quickly erode your margins, you should add overhead as a defined percentage of project costs (typically 10–30%), then separately account for inspection and post-weld work so your per-foot rate reflects the true job cost.
+Indirect expenses can quickly erode your margins, so add overhead as a defined percentage of project costs (typically 10–30%).
+Then separately account for inspection and post-weld work so your per-foot rate reflects the true job cost.

 Compile Contingencies and Final Cost Summary